-Although we generally assume that the term "director" refers to the person's role in directing (steering) the work of production personnel, the term actually has a more important meaning: one who directs the attention of viewers.
+Although we generally assume that the term "director" refers to the person's role in directing (steering) the work of production personnel, in terms of content the term actually has a more important meaning: one who directs the attention of viewers.

 In this role the director moves from form into content and centers on skillfully and creatively using the tools of the medium to regularly direct the audience's attention to critical aspects of the message.